Tweetspeak Poetry

 myself at work with this crowbar key.

-Like any anthology, American Religious Poems is selective; I would have included Wendell Berry, Luci Shaw, and Dana Gioia at a minimum (they all fall within the cutoff birth date of the early 1970s).
+Like any anthology, American Religious Poems is selective.
+I would have included Wendell Berry, Luci Shaw, and Dana Gioia at a minimum (they all fall before the cutoff birthdate of the early 1970s).

 Another poet I might have included in a religious poetry anthology is John Leax (1943-2024).
-Prolific in the 1980s to 2015 period, Leax was a professor of English and poet-in-residence at Houghton College in New York.
+Prolific in the 1980s to 2015, Leax was a professor of English and poet in residence at Houghton College in New York.
 Out-of-print now, his books are not easy to find, but Amazon and Alibris both have various editions of his poetry, nature writing, and his one novel, Nightwatch.

-This is how Leax interprets once the minor events recorded in the Gospel of Mark about the crucifixion:
+This is how Leax interprets the minor events recorded in the Gospel of Mark about Jesus’ crucifixion:

 Bystander